vlang/v/doc/docs.md

 Alternatively, you may [embed](#embedded-structs) the sub-data-structures to maintain a parallel code structure.

+## Debugging

-## Debugging generated C code
+### C code / Native Backend

-To debug issues in the generated C code, you can pass these flags:
+To debug issues in the generated code, you can pass these flags:

 - `-g` - produces a less optimized executable with more debug information in it.
     V will enforce line numbers from the .v files in the stacktraces, that the